genesiscloud/genesis-cloud-inference-articles/art01.md

     print("{0} {1:.2f}%".format(categories[ind], val * 100))
 ```

-The program performs these main actions:
+The program performs these following main actions:

-* loads the pre-trained ResNet50 model
+* loading the pre-trained ResNet50 model
-* sets the model in evaluation (inference) mode
+* set the model in evaluation (inference) mode
-* specifies transformations for image pre-processing
+* specify transformations for image pre-processing
-* reads the image file using PIL package
+* read the image file using PIL package
-* applies transformations to the image
+* apply transformations to the image
-* creates an input batch tensor containing one transformed image
+* create an input batch tensor containing one transformed image
-* if CUDA is available, moves both the input batch and the model to CUDA device
+* if CUDA is available, move both the input batch and the model to a CUDA device
-* disables gradient computations in PyTorch
+* disable gradient computations in PyTorch
-* runs inference for the model producing the output tensor
+* run inference for the model producing the output tensor
-* applies the softmax transformation to the output
+* apply the softmax transformation to the output
-* gets labels and probabilities for top 5 results
+* get labels and probabilities for top 5 results
-* reads ImageNet class descriptions
+* read ImageNet class descriptions
-* prints top 5 classes and probabilities in human-readable form
+* print top 5 classes and probabilities in human-readable form

 The program uses the same sequence of image transformations as commonly applied
-during the ImageNet dataset during the model training.
+during the ImageNet dataset model training.

-Combination of `model.eval()` and `torch.no_grad()` calls is commonly used
+Combination of `model.eval()` and `torch.no_grad()` calls are commonly used
 when running inference with PyTorch models.

 To run this program, use the command: